-Welcome to Our New Site!
+Welcome!
 Thank you for visiting!

 While you are here, sign up for our newsletter: click here to sign up

 Plan your summer vacation around our August 2017 Quilt Retreat

 in beautiful Red Lodge, Montana!
 Click on the Quilt Retreat button above to learn more.
 You can pay for the Retreat online - just visit the Catalog and choose Montana Quilt Retreat, 2017 .

 Hope to see you!
 (800) 745-3596 UPDATE - the 2017 Retreat is full - call to be placed on the waiting list.

 Our Flynn Family has been quilting for 105 years; (oh, my gosh!)
 39 for Brooke, 37 for John and 29 for Kate who entered her first quilt show at age 8.
 That's a lot of enjoyment and creativity along with frustration at times; broken needles, tangled thread, blocks or borders that don't work, but mostly just pure pleasure and relaxation at a time honored art.

 Along the way, John Flynn started making a scroll hand quilting frame for family and friends.
 Many happy hours were spent hand quilting on that first scroll frame; a compact and easily stored beauty with cherrywood ends and pine rods.

 As machine quilting became more and more popular, John, the engineer, was intrigued by the idea of making a no-baste scroll frame to use on a home sewing machine.
 Proto types came and went and, after many versions and hours spent trying the frame, success!
 The first Flynn Multi-Frame was introduced at Spring Quilt Market in Minneapolis in 1996 and was granted a U.S. Patent in 1999.
 Thousands and thousands have been sold; to quilters all over the world.